 - AML Compliance Training: We’ll work with your team to create effective policies and train employees on what to watch for.

-Need legal assistance?
-Contact us Now at +971545157778.
+- Need legal assistance?
+Contact us Now at +971545157778

-Know Your Rights.
+- Know Your Rights.
 Protect Your Finances.
-Stay Secure.
+Stay secure.

 FAQs About Money Laundering in UAE

-- What is money laundering?
+What is money laundering?

-Money laundering is such a phenomenon in which illicitly obtained money is laundered, i.e., disguised, by flowing it through businesses, banks, and investments. - Is money laundering illegal in the UAE?
+Money laundering is such a phenomenon in which illicitly obtained money is laundered, i.e., disguised, by flowing it through businesses, banks, and investments.

 Absolutely.
-It is a serious crime and is penalized according to the Federal Decree-Law No. (20) of 2018. - What are the penalties for money laundering in UAE?
+It is a serious crime and is penalized according to the Federal Decree-Law No. (20) of 2018.

-Penalties vary from AED 50,000 to more than AED 1 million and imprisonment for up to 15 years. - How can businesses stay compliant?
+Penalties vary from AED 50,000 to more than AED 1 million and imprisonment for up to 15 years.

 Businesses should: Businesses should:

-Conduct thorough customer checks (CDD).
+- Conduct thorough customer due diligence (CDD).

-Train employees on AML rules.
+- Train employees on AML rules.

-Report any suspicious activities to the FIU. - How do I report suspicious activity?
+- Report any suspicious activities to the FIU.

 If you notice something suspicious, here’s how to report it:

-Contact the Financial Intelligence Unit (FIU): The FIU, under the UAE Central Bank, handles money laundering cases.
+- Contact the Financial Intelligence Unit (FIU): The FIU, under the UAE Central Bank, handles money laundering cases.

-Local Law Enforcement: You can also report directly to the police or relevant authorities.
+- Local Law Enforcement: You can also report directly to the police or relevant authorities.

 By reporting, you’re playing an important role in maintaining the UAE’s financial integrity.